RodCyb3Dev/rails-template/README.md

   -m https://raw.githubusercontent.com/Rodcode47/kodeflash-Rails-template/master/template.rb
 ```

-⚠ If for some reason the URL above fails, we recommend you have downloaded this repo, you can reference template.rb locally by:
+⚠ We recommend you have downloaded this repo, you can reference template.rb locally by:

 - unzip the downloaded file (kodeflash-Rails-template).
 - cd kodeflash-Rails-template